×

 And with all the dos and don’ts inherent in marketing (and real estate marketing in particular), why wouldn’t you simply hand the job over to someone who knows what they’re doing so that you can spend more time with your clients?

-We have a large selection of print-on-demand designs, but our meticulous designers will also work with you to create custom cards to fulfill your special needs.
+At ReminderMedia, we’ve got more than two decades of experience working with real estate agents.
+Our meticulous designers have put together a large selection of print-on-demand designs, but we’ll also work with you to create custom cards to fulfill your special needs.

-You can order a single postcard, but we recommend trying an 8×8 campaign.
+We recommend starting out with an 8×8 campaign.
 We’ve specially selected eight postcard designs to include a mix of education, entertainment, and brand promotion.
+Select this option, and we’ll automatically deliver one postcard every week for eight weeks.
 It’s an exceptionally effective combination to get your brand out there fast and in a way that sticks.
 (Want proof?
 Check out this TikTok video.
 It’ll blow your mind.)
-Select this option, and we’ll automatically deliver one postcard every week for eight weeks.

 ""